microsoft/synthetic-data-showcase/README.md

 python showcase.py <config_path> --navigate | --nav
 ```

 Creates the `data_showcase.pbit` Power BI template file combining both synthetic and aggregate data.
 Open this file in Power BI Desktop and when prompted enter the data path as the `output_dir` folder specified in the json config file.
 This will load the output data files into the template, which may then be saved and shared as a `.pbix` report file.
-The path must be specififed as an absolute path.
+The path must be specified as an absolute path.

 ### Example